jdsandifer/blog/blog/2018-09-25/index.md

 ---
 date: "2018-09-25"
-title: "How I Overhauled My Website in About a Day"
+title: "How I Overhauled My Website in a Day"
 category: "Technology"
 ---